What is Personal Injury Protection (PIP)?

 Truck Accidents in Lancaster County

 Chain-reaction crashes involving multiple vehicles frequently occur on Pennsylvania’s busy highways.
 The consequences become even more severe when commercial trucks become involved in multi-vehicle scenarios.
-This extreme weight disparity means truck accidents often result in catastrophic injuries or fatalities, particularly for occupants of smaller vehicles. […]
+This extreme weight disparity means truck accidents often result in catastrophic injuries or fatalities, particularly for occupants of smaller vehicles.
+Pennsylvania’s position as a major logistics corridor means our highways see heavy commercial truck traffic, […]

 Read MoreMore information about Personal Injury Protection